-- Kingston Mills is the beginning of the 202 km Rideau waterway built 160 years ago to protect Canada's capital from American invasion.
-The Rideau Canal Waterway became a UNESCO World Heritage site marking the 49 sets of locks on the route.
-The canal traces routes for exploration, defense, commerce and transportation that helped shape Canadian development.
-Stop at picnic areas to view yachts passing through the locks. - Adolphustown is located on one of the oldest colonial roads in Ontario.
+- Adolphustown is located on one of the oldest colonial roads in Ontario.
 Eastern terminus of Glenora ferry, a free crossing that departs every 15 minutes, and links up with the Loyalist Parkway to Picton.
-UEL monument marks the spot of the first landing of the Loyalists in 1784.
-Prince Edward County.
+UEL monument marks the spot of the first landing of the Loyalists in 1784. - · Prince Edward County.
 Take the island route noted for wine, cheese and cider or beer tastings.
 The agricultural area has more than forty estate wineries.
 Pinot Noir and chardonnay are most common grape varieties.
-The county has a number of quaint loyalist towns such as Wellington and Bloomfeld, with charming architecture, farm markets and antique stores. - Sandbanks Provincial Park is located near Picton and features the world's largest baymouth barrier dune formation.
-Three sandy beaches with shallow waters and gentle drop-off are well suited to families.
-Day use permits need to be booked and reservations recommended for overnight sites. - Picton and the surrounding area are known for strong Loyalist heritage.
+The county has a number of quaint loyalist towns such as Wellington and Bloomfeld, with charming architecture, farm markets and antique stores.

+• Picton and the surrounding area are known for strong Loyalist heritage.
 The Naval Marine Archives hold an extensive collection of mercantile marine, navies and displays of Great Lakes' history.
-Serves lakers as a deep water port.
+It serves lakers as a deep water port.

 Belleville, located on the Bay of Quinte, hosts numerous distinctive historic stone buildings in various architectural styles from the 1850s including City Hall representative of Victorian High Gothic style.
-Grand Truck Railway station is the oldest continuously operating railway station in Canada and still serves the mainline between Toronto and Montreal.
 Glanmore House, built in 1883 by a wealthy banker, is an excellent example of the Second Empire style popular among the upper middle class.
-The Belleville Armory is listed on the Register of the Government of Canada Heritage Building.
+Grand Trunk Railway station is the oldest continuously operating railway station in Canada and still serves the mainline between Toronto and Montreal.
+The Belleville Armory is listed on the Register of the Government of Canada Heritage Buildings.
 The town was the first location for Dixie Lee Fried Chicken fast food and became the fourth largest chicken franchise company in Canada.